datalad-handbook/book/docs/intro/philosophy.rst

-All this brief section tries to do is to provide a minimal, abstract explanation of what DataLad is, to give you, whoever you may be, some idea of what kind of tool you will learn to master in this handbook, and to combat some prejudices or presumptions about DataLad one could have.
+All this brief section tries to do is to provide a minimal, abstract explanation of what DataLad is, to give you, whoever you may be, some idea of what kind of tool you will learn to master in this book, and to combat some prejudices or presumptions about DataLad one could have.

 To make it short, DataLad (`www.datalad.org <https://datalad.org>`_) is a software tool developed to aid with everything